 - 5 dashes hot sauce or per taste

-- salt and pepper to taste Remember soy sauce as a LOT of salt already
+- salt and pepper to taste Remember soy sauce has a LOT of salt already

-Let marinate in the refrigerator for at least one hour, preferably overnight, moving bag around often to make sure all steaks sit in marinade at some point.
+- Let marinate in the refrigerator for at least one hour, preferably overnight, moving the bag around often to make sure all steaks sit in marinade at some point.

-When ready to cook, remove steaks from refrigerator and bring to room temperature, or as close as possible.
+- When ready to cook, remove steaks from the refrigerator and bring to room temperature, or as close as possible.
 (Do not microwave.)

-Preheat grill to high heat and place steaks over hot part of the grill, and grill on each side for 3-4 minutes.
+- Preheat grill to high heat and place steaks over the hot part of the grill, and grill on each side for 3-4 minutes.

-Pull steaks off of grill, coat with melted butter and let rest for 3-4 minutes.
+- Pull steaks off of the grill, coat with melted butter and let rest for 3-4 minutes.